 Library

 In 2017 Kyoto Women’s University opened a new library to replace the existing university library.
-The new library houses 840,000 titles which is one of the largest collections held by a women’s university in Japan.
+The new library houses 840,000 titles which is one of the largest collections at a women’s university in Japan.
 The new library is a “place for learning” with an environment that promotes learning and studying.
-The new library is located in the center of the campus and consists of two buildings: "Chie no Kura" (storehouse of wisdom) with an open space for a collection of approximately 300,000 titles, and "Koryu no Yuka" (floor of exchange) which provides facilities such as active learning commons, media commons, and casual study spaces.
+The new library is located in the center of the campus and consists of two buildings: "Chie no Kura" (Storehouse of Wisdom) with an open space for a collection of approximately 300,000 titles, and "Koryu no Yuka" (Floor of Exchange) which provides facilities such as active learning commons, media commons, and casual study spaces.

 The storehouse of Wisdom (Chie no Kura)

-The Storehouse of Wisdom (Chie no Kura) fosters intellectual exchange while putting the informational archives compiled by Kyoto Women's University to good use.
+The Storehouse of Wisdom (Chie no Kura) promotes intellectual exchange while utilizing the information archives created by Kyoto Women's University to good use.

 Surrounded by wall-mounted bookshelves that house over 300,000 books in a terraced configuration, this library provides the perfect study environment.